yinghuaxuan/SpecFirst.xUnit/tests/SpecFirst.Core.Specs/DecisionTable/Parser/DecisionTableParser.spec.md

 | $decision_table_variables_not_defined                | ["$variable_1:variable 1","$variable_2:variable 2"] | 3      | Description | variable 2    | "$variable_3" |

 ## Setup decision table with variable
-If the decision table is a setup type, it can both refer to existing variables and define new variables.
+If the decision table is a setup type, it can define new variables in outputs in addition to refer to existing variables in inputs

 In the following setup table, it can still refer to `$variable_1` and `$variable_2` but more importantly it defines two new variables in the output column `$variable_3` and `$variable_4`
 [\<table>
 &nbsp;&nbsp;\<tbody>
 &nbsp;&nbsp;&nbsp;&nbsp;\<tr>